Ernakulam–Kannur Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 16305 Ernakulam Junction - Kannur Intercity Express covers the distance of 282 km in 5 hours 45 mins (49 km/hr) & in 5 hours 55 mins as the 16306 Kannur - Ernakulam Junction Intercity Express (48 km/hr).
+The 16305 Ernakulam Junction - Kannur Intercity Express covers the distance of 282 km in 5 hours 45 mins (49 km/h) and in 5 hours 55 mins as the 16306 Kannur - Ernakulam Junction Intercity Express (48 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare does not include a Superfast surcharge.

 Routing

 The 16305 / 06 Intercity Express runs from Ernakulam Junction via Thrissur, Shoranur Junction, Tirur, Kozhikode to Kannur.